-PEMETREXED DISODIUM FOR INJECTION should be stored at controlled room temperature 15°C - 30°C.[see USP Controlled Room Temperature].
+PEMETREXED FOR INJECTION should be stored at 20 - 25°C, excursions permitted between 15°C and 30°C.

-Chemical and physical stability of reconstituted and infusion solutions of PEMETREXED DISODIUM FOR INJECTION were demonstrated for up to 24 hours following reconstitution of the original vial, when stored refrigerated, 2-8°C, , excursions permitted to 15-30°C [see USP Controlled Room Temperature].
-When prepared as directed, reconstituted and infusion solutions of PEMETREXED DISODIUM FOR INJECTION contain no antimicrobial preservatives and should be used immediately.
+Upon dilution of the original vial of Pemetrexed for Injection, diluted solutions for infusion is chemically and physically stable up to 24 hours when stored at refrigerated, 2-8°C. When prepared as directed, infusion solutions of Pemetrexed for Injection contain no antimicrobial preservatives and should be used immediately.
 Discard unused portion.

-PEMETREXED DISODIUM FOR INJECTION is light sensitive.
+Pemetrexed for Injection is light sensitive.
 Keep vial in the carton until use and protect from light.